Minnkhantkyaw/terraform-beginner/journal/week2.md

 how to get out of!

 Now I'm destorying the house and I'll make some adjustments to the house/name/town I want it to be in.

+## Terraform Cloud and Multi Home Refactor

+I've updated my ``` gitpod.yml ``` to run the build_provider script each time a new env starts up.

+Also, we have moved back to TF Cloud and made a settings change that will allow us to execute the commands locally and make them faster.
+Not sure that is working for me as my deploy is taking about 8-9 minutes.